-The Department of Psychology at Auburn University offers a non-thesis program in Applied Behavior Analysis in Developmental Disabilities.
+The Department of Psychology at Auburn University offers a non-thesis program in Applied Behavior Analysis.
 Graduates in this program will earn a Master of Science degree.
 The full-time program requires three consecutive semesters (12 months) of coursework and intensive practicum training.

 Behavior analysis is a science concerned with the behavior of human and non-human organisms that attempts to understand, explain, describe and predict behavior.
 Applied Behavior Analysis grew out of this science in the 1960s as an effort to apply this growing understanding of behavioral processes to the improvement of individual and social conditions.
 This science-based technology is now well developed, and applications in the area of developmental disabilities have been especially well established for many years.
 There has long been a high level of demand for individuals with expertise in this field.